Books for 'Cats

 Is the quality the same as other textbooks?

-If you’ve found an open textbook that you want to use, but it isn’t quite up to snuff, the open license allows you to edit to to fit the needs of your course.
+If you’ve found an open textbook that you want to use, but it isn’t quite up to snuff, the open license allows you to edit it to fit the needs of your course.

 Can students order a print copy?

 Yes, there are on-demand online print services available, or students could print out only the parts they want at home.
 We recommend Lulu as a third-party printing service, but can work with you to determine the best printing option.